 Program Requirements & Application Process

-Students interested in applying for this program should meet with the Assistant Director of International Programs and obtain the necessary materials.
+Students interested in applying for this program should meet with the Director of International Programs and obtain the necessary materials.
 Students will need to obtain a faculty letter of recommendation and a letter of recommendation from a work supervisor.
 Students should begin the application process by filling out Stonehill's on-line application form here.
 Students are also required to complete the CAPA application.

 Students participating in the London internship program are required to obtain a Tier 4 student visa from the British government.
 The UK Border Agency has issued step by step instructions (pdf) and a checklist (pdf) for U.S. students.